Hardik-Jain1/grocery_mart/readme.txt

-# Grocery_Store_Project
+Grocery_Store_Project
-A website for ordering Groceries online.
+This is an application for ordering Groceries online.

 For running this application -
 - First create a python virtual evironment.